School-to-prison pipeline: Events affecting the SPP

 In early 2018, a 14-year-old Black boy came to school with a new haircut.
 The haircut featured a design made with a razor.
 The student was pulled out of class one day at Tenaya Middle School in Fresno, California, because of his haircut, which the school claimed violated their dress code.
 The child's mother claimed, "The vice principal told my son that he needed to cut his hair because it was distracting and violated the dress code."
 The child's mother claims she agreed to get her son a new haircut; she also said she was unable to immediately get an appointment due to a lack of Black barbers in her area.
 When her son arrived at school the next day, according to the child's mother, the school explained to her that he would face in-school suspension after returning with his haircut.
 The mother claims, "I requested that my son is issued a warning, to allow time to grow out his hair."

-In early 2018, a Black male student at Apache Junction High School in Arizona wore a blue bandana to school, which violated the dress code.
+In early 2018, a Black male student at the Apache Junction High School in Arizona wore a blue bandana to school, which violated the dress code.
 His teacher called the police on him for not removing his bandana.
 He was then arrested and suspended for nine days.

 In mid-2018, an 11-year-old Black girl, Faith Fennidy, was sent home from a private Roman Catholic school in Louisiana because she had hair extensions.
 The young girl had been wearing extensions to school for two years before a new policy was added.
 The policy prohibits extensions, clip-ins, and/or weaves.
 The child would have to adhere to the policy to attend school.
 The family chose to withdraw the student from the school; the student was not suspended or expelled.

 In 2012, at Creekside Elementary School in Milledgeville, Georgia, a six-year-old student, Salecia Johnson, was crying and flailing on the floor of her principal's office.
 The principal said she was inconsolable, had thrown various items, and had damaged school property during a tantrum.
 Salecia was handcuffed and transported to a police station.
 The child was initially charged as a juvenile with simple battery of a school teacher and criminal damage to property, but it was later decided the girl would not be charged because of her age.